-November, 2024, Istanbul.
+November 2024, Istanbul.

 On the waterfront in Kadiköy, on the Asian side of Istanbul, in the November afternoon sun, a musician with a man-bun and beard plays on an electrified acoustic guitar.
-Old men and young women sit with their phones on video, capturing plaintive Turkish tunes accompanied by seagulls who dance on water and shore.
+Old men and young women sit with their phones on video, capturing Turkish tunes accompanied by seagulls dancing on water and shore.
 Humans stream by, slow or quick, old and young, women in abayas and hijabs, in miniskirts with flowing hair, in cargo pants with locks half-shaved.
 The waves and sunbeams bob.
 Ships glide to the music as they enter and leave the harbor.
 Soft shadows embark and disembark from ferries like tides, ebbing to the rhythm of the guitar.

 In my list of best things to do in Istanbul, watching and being part of this waterfront scene is at the top.
 Other best things?
 Drink tea from small, glass, pear-shaped cups.
 Pet kittens.
 On the European side, where the Bosporus Strait is wide, sit at the café near the Sultan’s palace, watch Russian and Ukrainian ships pass, and dream of world peace.
 Wake up to the sound of the early morning call to prayer.
 Shop for eggs at the store that makes flatbread.
 Write in a coffee shop with a cat on your lap; climb hills until—by the end of a month—it gets easier.
 Eat lentil soup, or, as they say in Turkish, drink lentil soup.
 Practice Turkish.
 Listen to the lyrical sound of the language, more beautiful perhaps because you do not understand it.
-Find podcasts on Turkish politics and think about the neighborhood you are in: Russia, Ukraine, and Romania across the Black Sea; Cypris and Egypt across the Mediterranean; land bordering Georgia, Armenia, Syria, Iran, Iraq, Bulgaria and Greece; Moldova, Lebanon, and Azerbaijan a planetary stone’s throw.
+Find podcasts on Turkish politics and think about the neighborhood you are in: Russia, Ukraine, and Romania across the Black Sea; Cyprus and Egypt across the Mediterranean; land bordering Georgia, Armenia, Syria, Iran, Iraq, Bulgaria, and Greece; Moldova, Lebanon, and Azerbaijan a planetary stone’s throw.
 You are in Asia and Europe, close to North Africa, in a country that is Balkan and Arab, East and West, North and South, at the center of consecutive historical empires with tentacles in three continents.

 The city is recently supersized.
 It grew from one to nineteen million (counting Syrian refugees) in seventy-five years.
-In 1950 it was as big as it was in 1530 when it was the center of Rome.
-In the last five decades, wooden mansions holding three generations came down and apartment buildings went up.
-Today homelessness is rare but families are doubled up in one-bedroom flats.
-The old gardens are gone but some trees remain, like those outside our back window: a favorite spot for mourning doves and crows.
+In 1950, it was as big as it was in 1530 when it was the center of Rome.
+In the last five decades, wooden mansions holding three generations came down, and apartment buildings went up.
+Today, homelessness is rare, but families are doubled up in one-bedroom flats.
+The old gardens are gone, but some trees remain, like those outside our back window: a favorite spot for mourning doves and crows.

 Catch a public ferry to Adalar.
 Ada means island in Turkish.
 To make a word plural, add “lar”.
 Walk around the Büyükada Island, six miles.
 Try to be cool about a pack of wild dogs following you.
 Climb to the monastery where the views are astounding.
 Go to the much smaller island of Burgazada and wind your way up in concentric circles to the apex, clocking the same number of miles.
 Your beloveds will make fun of you for saying that the view is different around every corner and that the boats look like they are floating.
 You mean the boats look like they are sitting on clouds as the water appears white in the distance.
 And the views! require constant notice – constant oohs, ahhs, and failed efforts to form words that describe the beauty of sea and city from your bucolic perch.